49 Things You Didn’t Know about Alaska

 Weather in Alaska

-- The average high temperature for Fairbanks in the month of January is 1 degree, the average low is 17 degrees below zero.
+- Fairbanks experiences low temperatures.
+The average high temperature for Fairbanks in the month of January is 1 degree, the average low is 17 degrees below zero.
 Don’t be afraid of the cold, with plenty of layers you’ll be fine for a few hours hunting the northern lights.

-- The highest temperature recorded in Alaska was 100 degrees in Fort Yukon in 1915.
+- Alaska has pleasant summers.
+The highest temperature recorded in Alaska was 100 degrees in Fort Yukon in 1915.
 If the cold January temperatures in Fairbanks aren’t for you, plan your interior Alaska vacation during the summertime to enjoy warmer temperatures.

-- The lowest temperature recorded in Alaska was -80 degrees at Prospect Creek Camp in 1971.
-This is also (not surprisingly) the lowest temperature recorded in the U.S.
+- Alaska has the lowest temperature recorded in the U.S. The lowest temperature recorded in Alaska was -80 degrees at Prospect Creek Camp in 1971.

 Alaska history and quirks

-- Some say that during the Klondike Gold Rush in 1897, potatoes were so highly valued for their vitamin C content that miners traded gold for them.
+- Alaska has Gold Rush history.
+Some say that during the Klondike Gold Rush in 1897, potatoes were so highly valued for their vitamin C content that miners traded gold for them.
 Don’t worry, we’ve got plenty of access to vitamin C-rich foods now so if you try your hand at panning for gold you won’t have to trade it away for potatoes.

-- The only battle during World War II that was fought on American soil took place in 1943 after the Japanese invaded the Aleutian Islands.
+- Alaska has World War II history.
+The only battle during World War II that was fought on American soil took place in 1943 after the Japanese invaded the Aleutian Islands.
 The Battel of Attu lasted from May 11 to May 30.

-- Outsiders first discovered Alaska in 1741 when Danish explorer Vitus Jonassen Bering sighted it on a voyage from Siberia.
+- Alaska was reached by outsiders in 1741.
+Danish explorer Vitus Jonassen Bering sighted it on a voyage from Siberia.
 Russians hunters began traveling to the state and the first official Russian colony was founded on Kodiak Island in 1784.

-- When Russia sold Alaska to the U.S., the sale of $7.2 million amounted to 2 cents per acre.
+- Russia sold Alaska to the U.S. for $7.2 million.
 The deal was initially ridiculed and called “Seward’s Folly” and other names in the press.
 When gold was found in 1898, people flocked to the region and now Alaska celebrates Seward’s Day each March 30 to commemorate the sale.

-- Seward’s Day isn’t the only Alaska holiday.
-Alaskans also celebrate Alaska Day each October 18 to commemorate the official transfer of the territory.
+- Alaskans celebrate Alaska Day each October 18.
+This holiday commemorates the official transfer of the territory.

-- On Upper Huffman Road in Anchorage on Gravity Hill, the laws of physics don’t apply (if only by illusion).
+- Anchorage is home to a unique spot.
+On Upper Huffman Road in Anchorage on Gravity Hill, the laws of physics don’t apply (if only by illusion).
 A car in neutral at the bottom of the hill mysteriously rolls up instead of down!

-- The Wendy Williamson Auditorium on the University of Alaska Anchorage campus is said to be haunted and there are many tales of strange events in the theater.
+- Claims have been made about paranormal activity.
+The Wendy Williamson Auditorium on the University of Alaska Anchorage campus is said to be haunted and there are many tales of strange events in the theater.

-- Alaska is the only state name that you can type on one row of a keyboard.
+- You can type “Alaska” on one row of a keyboard.
 Go ahead and try it, we know you want to!

-- Giant vegetables are common in Alaska due to the extremely long days in summer.
+- Giant vegetables are common in Alaska.
 At the Alaska State Fair, farmers show off their large veggies and compete for world records.
 Scott Robb still holds the world record for his 138.25-pound cabbage presented in 2012.
 Scott and Mardie Robb also hold the record for the world’s largest turnip coming in at 39 pounds 3 ounces.
 That’s a lot of coleslaw!

 Wildlife and fishing in the 49th state